mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 * Verify capacity matches party size (adults + children) or service requirements
 * Prevent double-booking of same resource at same time
 * Consider resource capacity when showing availability
+* **UI Facility Filtering:**
+  * The reservation form (both customer-facing and admin) dynamically filters available facilities based on the selected time slot
+  * Facilities that are already booked at the selected time are hidden from the facility dropdown
+  * **If `singleServiceMode` is `true`:** If any reservation exists for the time slot, all facilities are filtered out
+  * **If `singleServiceMode` is `false` (default):** Only facilities with existing reservations are filtered out
+  * When editing an existing reservation, the current facility is always included even if it would normally be filtered out
 * **If `singleServiceMode` is `true`:** Check if any reservation exists for the requested time slot (across all facilities) and block if one exists
 * **If `singleServiceMode` is `false` (default):** Check if the specific facility is available for the requested time slot (allows multiple reservations on same time slot with different facilities)